tonyb7/equations/CONTRIBUTING.md

 npm run build
 ```

 5. Set up the database.
-See the [PostgreSQL Setup](#postgresql-setup) section, especially if you are using Windows or Linux.
+See the [PostgreSQL Setup](#postgresql-setup) section.
 Once the database is set up, run the following script:
 ```
 ./bin/setupdb
 ```